uesp/skyedit/ReadMe.txt

   Important Release Notes
 =======================================

-  - As a first release there may, or will, be bugs present that may affect any saved plugins.
+  - As an early alpha release there may, or will, be bugs present that may affect any saved plugins.
 As with any third party utility, keep regular backups of plugins.
 	SkyEdit automatically backs up plugins when saved (unless disabled).
   - One main purpose for this release is to receive feedback from the modding community.
     Feedback may be given at:
                http://www.uesp.net/wiki/Tes5Mod:SkyEdit/Feedback